xrdocs/design/_blogs/2021-01-20-converged-sdn-transport-4_0-hld.md

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-g82752.png)
 #### CST 4.0+ Update to CIN Timing Design
 Starting in CST 4.0, NCS nodes support both G.8275.1 and G.8275.2 on the same node, and also support interworking between them.
 If the network path between the PTP GM and client RPDs can support G.8275.1 on each hop, it should be used.
 G.8275.1 runs on physical interfaces and does not have limitations such as running over Bundle Ethernet interfaces.
 The G.8275.1 to G.8275.2 interworking will take place on the RPD leaf node, with G.8275.2 being used to the RPDs.
 The following diagram depicts a recommended end-to-end timing design between the PTP GM and the RPD.
 Please review the CST 4.0 Implementation Guide for details on configuring G.8275.1 to G.8275.2 interworking.
+In addition to PTP interworking, CST 4.0 supports PTP timing on BVI interfaces.

 ![](http://xrdocs.io/design/images/cmf-hld/cst-hld-ptp-interworking.png)